haimingz/vivsim/README.md

 Similar to projects like [JAX-CFD](https://github.com/google/jax-cfd) and [XLB](https://github.com/Autodesk/XLB), VIVSIM utilizes [JAX](https://github.com/jax-ml/jax) as the backend to harness the power of hardware accelerators, achieving massive parallelism on GPU/GPUs.

+**What's New**:
-**What's New**: Now we can run multi-GPU and multi-gird simulations (check out the example scripts) 🎉
+- Now we can run multi-GPU and multi-gird simulations (check out the example scripts). 🎉
+- Dynamic IB region is supported for both single-device and multi-device simulations. 🎉

 ## Examples